Muslim National Guard: Bengal and Bihar

 In Bengal, Huseyn Shaheed Suhrawardy, at the inauguration of a training center in Faridpur, stated that those who were getting training at the center would act as the soldiers for the achievement of Pakistan and would save the Muslims from enemy attacks.
 In 1946, Abdul Monem Khan organized the Muslim National Guards in Mymensingh with 100,000 volunteers and became the Salar-i-Zilla or the commander-in-chief of the district.

 The members of the National Guards wore distinctive green uniforms with green hats and carried green flags.

 Role in Partition violence

 On 24 January 1947, the Coalition Government in Punjab declared both the Muslim National Guards and the Rashtriya Swayamsevak Sangh illegal organizations.
 The ban was lifted on 28 January 1947.
-The private armies were considered a menace to the State and hence won't be tolerated.
 Ghazarfar Ali opposed the Government decision contending that a ban on the Muslim National Guards was a ban on the most important activities of the Muslim League.
 On 14 August 1946, two days before the Direct Action Day started in Kolkata, the members of the Muslim National Guards were called upon to assemble at the Muslim Institute at 8:30 a.m.
 During the violence in the Punjab, the Muslim National Guards worked closely with the Khaksars and the Ahrars.